About the project

 In 2014, I founded the Palestine Heirloom Seed Library.
 The library works to find and preserve ancient seed varieties and traditional farming practices.
 The Library and associated El Beir Arts and Seeds symbolize this core belief: that agriculture is truly comprised of both “agri” (traditional farming practices) + “culture” (the associated lifestyle/livelihood traditions essential to a community’s identity).

-During the course of last year, I have worked closely with 20 farmers on planting 4 threatened species.
-The Jadu’ watermelon which I had looked for 6 years and found in a farmer’s drawer where he kept his screws and nails.
-Women told me stories of giving birth in its fields and hiding there during the war but when asked about it I was told that I was looking for the dinosaur!
-Today, we have plenty of its seeds ready to be put in the ground next spring with people from around the world asking to taste it!
+During the course of last year, I worked closely with 20 farmers on planting four threatened species.
+The Jadu’ watermelon, which I had looked at for six years and found in a farmer’s drawer where he kept his screws and nails.
+Women told me stories of giving birth in its fields and hiding there during the war, but when asked about it, I was told that I was looking for the dinosaur!
+Today, we have plenty of its seeds ready to be put in the ground next spring, with people from around the world asking to taste it!